JordiVillaFreixa/cancer-pseudotime-grn-workflow/README.md

 ## Validation notes

-The following checks were run on April 14, 2026 in this workspace:
+The following checks were run on April 14, 2026 in this environment:

 - `apptainer build --fakeroot /tmp/pstime-readme-test.sif env/pstime.def`: completed successfully.
 - `apptainer exec --cleanenv /tmp/pstime-readme-test.sif python -c "import six, scanpy, jupyterlab, jupyter_client; print('OK')"`: completed successfully.
-- `apptainer exec --cleanenv --bind "$PWD":/workspace /tmp/pstime-readme-test.sif bash -lc 'cd /workspace && jupyter lab --version && jupyter nbconvert --version'`: returned `4.5.6` and `7.17.1`.
+- `apptainer exec --cleanenv /tmp/pstime-readme-test.sif bash -lc 'jupyter lab --version && jupyter nbconvert --version'`: returned `4.5.6` and `7.17.1`.
 - The pre-existing local `pstime.sif` failed without `--cleanenv` because host `PYTHONPATH` leaked into the container runtime.
 - A full `jupyter nbconvert --execute scripts/pstime_protocol.ipynb` run was started, but it was not confirmed to completion in this session, so the command is kept as documented and recommended, but not marked as fully validated here.